ahudock/openmage-amasty-shopby/README.md

 Amasty_Shopby

 Installation:
-1. Copy the contents of the "Step 1" directory to the docroot
+1. Copy the contents of the "step1" directory to the docroot
-2. Copy the contents of the "Step 2" directory to the docroot
+2. Copy the contents of the "step2" directory to the docroot
 3. Clear cache and reload